Whether you are on a strict diet or just naturally curious about the food in Iceland, I’ve got you covered!

 Another food I didn’t get to eat was Hrútspungar (Rams testicles).
 The story goes that in the poverty ridden times of Iceland, the thought process people had was to not be wasteful.
 As it turned out, they really didn’t waste anything, so Ram’s balls were saved, pressed, pickled, and eaten.
 You really can’t make this stuff up, and for the sake that there may be children reading about Iceland for school work, I’m not going to insert a pic of Ram’s testicles here in any fashion.

-Additional Notes on Food in Iceland
+Additional Notes on Icelandic Food

 If you ever have questions about Iceland or Icelandic food, simply drop me a comment below, I’m more than happy to answer any questions.